 - Rank Up: Geordi was promoted to full lieutenant along with becoming Chief Engineer.

 - Remember the New Guy?: Guinan and Ten-Forward make their debuts in this episode, with the implication that they were on the Enterprise throughout Season 1.
+Although, in a much later episode, Picard mentions that Guinan joined the ship a year after the Enterprise took off.

 - Sense Freak: The day-care teacher notes that Ian loves to touch and examine things; he has a ball playing with and cuddling a litter of puppies.
 Later, Ian burns himself on his soup just to experience pain.